department-of-veterans-affairs/va.gov-team/platform/cms/product-team-support/product-team-weekly-syncs/lighthouse-cms-weekly-sync.md

   * Current behavior - country code is being placed into State field
     * Adam - Manilla is the only site in VAST that is technically out of the country - there are serveral non-US state-located
     * Dave C owns VBA datatbase - we can provide data however LH needs it for VBA
     * Confirm - is the only non-supported outlier Manilla?
-        * Territories have a 2 character USPS code
+        * Territories have a 2 character USPS code - in compliance with
-    *
+        * Update documenation to describe field as _US State or Territory_
+    * What about NCA faclities - Adam - we can do an audit
+  * Josh to sync with James - Dave C has meeting Tues afternoon
+    *  Is it documentation? or modifying structure?
 * Mental Health
   * LH phone numbers compared with CDW
 * CMS article documentation